A Guide To Mysore: Places To Visit, Things To Do, What To Eat And Where To Stay

 To experience Mysore at its best, simply walk.
 The 150-acre Karanji Kere (next to the zoo) is a refreshing green lung.
 Skirting the Manasa Gangotri Campus is Kukkanahalli Kere, RK Narayan's muse.

+From sandalwood to silk, Mysore has a wealth of textile and crafts that you can pick up as gifts and souvenirs.
 For shopaholics, Mysore's well-planned markets are a treat.
-At the Devaraj Urs Market (which is located off Sayyaji Rao Road) you will find Mysore's very own special fragrant jasmine, and the tangy betel leaf.
+The Devaraj Urs Market, also known as Mysore City Market, is a historic and bustling marketplace where you will find Mysore's special fragrant jasmine, and the tangy betel leaf.
 Also, on Sayyaji Rao Road is the government-run Cauvery Arts Emporium, known for its genuine sandalwood and ivory inlay work.

 Drop by at the Government Silk Weaving Factory on Mananthavady Road, where you can watch the famous Mysore silk saris being woven.
-Go between 10.30 am and 8 pm.
 The factory also houses a retail outlet on the premises and another one on KR Circle.
-The Government Sandal Oil Factory, where sandal oil is extracted and used in the production of the famous Mysore Sandal Soap, is worth a visit.
-Timings 9:30 am–1 pm, 2–5:30 pm.
+Another place to visit is the Government Sandal Oil Factory, located in Kuvempu Nagar 2nd Stage, where sandal oil is extracted and used in the production of the famous Mysore Sandal Soap.
+Timings 9:30 AM – 1 PM, 2 PM – 5:30 PM.
 Closed on Sunday.

 A laid-back stopover city en route the Kodagu, Wayanad and the Nilgiris, Mysore has plenty of hotels to choose from.

 The restaurant at Hotel Dasaprakash is recommended for excellent South Indian thalis.
-Bombay Tiffany's high teas are great.
+Bombay Tiffany's is a popular restaurant and bakery known for its vegetarian snacks, sweets, and baked goods.
+It's a well-regarded establishment with multiple locations in Mysore, including one on Sayyaji Rao Road and another in Kuvempunagar.
 The Nalpak restaurants in Ittigegudu, Kuvempu Nagar and VV Mohalla are the places to head for delicacies like akki and ragi roti, and the spicy bisi-beli-huli-anna (hot-lentil-tamarind-rice).
 If driving down from Bengaluru, try the famous Maddur vadai at the town by the same name en route.
+If you are in Mysore for just a day, this food guide has got you covered with top recommendations from chef Ria Belliappa for a full day of gastronomical magic

 Related Stories